msillano/tuyaDAEMON/README.md

 It is easy to connect MQTT devices to **tuyaDAEMON**, see [Ozone_PDMtimer](https://github.com/msillano/tuyaDAEMON/wiki/custom-device--MQTT-'Ozone_PDMtimer'-case-study).

 But with version 2.1 I added to  **tuyaDAEMON** a _MQTT broker_ and a _MQTT interface_, both for events and commands.
 This was done thinking to UI.
 On PC (and portables), **node-red** offerts good interfaces, but is required some development time. **SmartLife** is good, but become fast to big to be very friendly.
 Interfaces can be done in **HTML/js/php** but also in this case the development is not for all.
 Using **MQTT** it is easy to found ready UI:
 - For PC I use the client ['mqtt-explorer'](http://mqtt-explorer.com), that shows all data, locals and remotes, also with charts, and allows to send any command.
 Ready, car it do not requires customization.
-Good tool for developpers, it can be the general pourpose UI to **tyuaDAEMON**.
+Good tool for developpers, it can be the general pourpose UI for **tyuaDAEMON**.
 - For Android, as portable UI (but also on PC with a simulator), I found very good and customizable, but still simple, the client ['IOT MQTT panel'](https://play.google.com/store/apps/details?id=snr.lab.iotmqttpanel.prod), with a nice look and JSON handling.
 Look equivalent to node-red.dashboard, I used it to make some specialized UI.
 Any UI is a file JSON. that can be exported and imported.
 As an example see [here](https://github.com/msillano/tuyaDAEMON/wiki/custom-device--MQTT-'Ozone_PDMtimer'-case-study) the `node-red` and `IOT MQTT panel` implementations of the same interface, side by side.